 - Use mobile as a primary medium for transactions, queries and online banking

 - Technology enabled customer engagement and continuous innovation

 - A complete set of counter-measures against Money Laundering and the financing of terrorism and proliferation, covering the required legal, regulatory and operational measures through and through knowledge set

 - In-depth knowledge & willingness to attain knowledge on principles for mobile financial services Infrastructures.

 The world is currently facing an economic crisis and most people are living on a hand to mouth basis.
 Banks go against the economic tide by encouraging savings (Which is correct and required for country economy and betterment of each person life) while MNOs encourage spending.
-There is little savings and investment in most countries hence most citizens spend whatever they earn on basic survival requirements.
-MNOs were quick to realise this and enabled ease of payment for most commodities through merchant payment facilities and payment for most utilities and bills through bill payment services.
+There are little savings and investment in most countries hence most citizens spend whatever they earn on basic survival requirements.
+MNOs were quick to realise this and enabled ease of payment for most commodities through merchant payment facilities and pay for most utilities and bills through bill payment services.

 MNO and Banks

 In the case of New Startup – MNO helped boost GDP by helping people with the will to start up their own business and grow, free consultation and support – “You Grow – I Grow” philosophy.
 For Distribution Channels Money distribution should be treated as distribution of cigarettes, coke & water bottles; which MNO can do easily with flexibility and Banks never thought of creating Agent networks where MNO’s Key success factor is Agent Banking only, on Limits side MNO Finical services limits set on upper limit and for Banks its on lower values.
 So MNO whole game is on Volume and Bank only wants value